savob/savobajic.ca/content/projects/extracurricular/hot-wire.md

 A hot wire foam cutter is a basic machine in principle.
 There are two opposing vertical planar CNCs, between them a piece of wire is connected and held in tension through which a current flows and heats it up.
 A piece of foam is placed between them which is then cut according to the profiles drawn on each of the CNCs.
 We were heavily inspired by the work of others like [How To Mechatronics](https://youtu.be/oIKEYM-lMWQ).

 In terms of electronics hardware, there is not a whole lot going on.
 There is a central controller which sends commands to the motor driver for each axis as needed.
 There is no positional feedback for each axis other than the limit switches, since the foam does not present any meaningful resistance to the cutting motions.

+## Getting the Foil Designs and G-Code

+The first step in the process of making the wings was designing them.
+I believe the cross sections were initially designed and validated using [XFOIL](https://web.mit.edu/drela/Public/web/xfoil/) to then be turned into 3D wings using [SolidWorks](https://www.solidworks.com/product/students) which sponsors the team with student licenses

+With the foils designed we had to turn them into G-Code to command the machine to move.
+For this the team evaluated a couple options before settling on [DevFoam](https://www.devcad.com/eng/devfoam3.asp) for our purposes which has served us well over the course of the project.

 ## Hardware design